Air France–KLM Flying Blue Award Sweet Spots Air France–KLM Flying Blue Award Sweet Spots

 Awards between the contiguous U.S. and Central/Southern Africa

-Africa can be hard to reach.
-But regions make for additional Flying Blue sweet spots.
-Economy awards to/from the U.S. awards start at only 35,000 miles for a one-way ticket to destinations like Ghana, Senegal, and Gabon.
+Africa can be hard to reach, but several regions make for additional Flying Blue sweet spots.
+Economy awards to/from the U.S. start at only 35,000 miles for a one-way ticket to destinations like Ghana, Senegal, and Gabon.
 If you can find space on the nonstop Delta flight from New York (JFK) to Accra (ACC), you'll save a ton of miles compared to what Delta charges.

 screenshot of Flying Blue award pricing from JFK to Accra, Ghana